codeigniter-id/awesome-codeigniter/README.md

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Sindre Sorhus](http://sindresorhus.com) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [CodeIgniter Indonesia](https://github.com/codeigniter-id) has waived all copyright and related or neighboring rights to this work.